polinavishnev/Website-prototype-public/README.md

 ### Setup

+#### API Keys
+To get started, you will need to set up an environment and an API key in [Pinecone](https://docs.pinecone.io/guides/get-started/quickstart) and generate an [OpenAI API key](https://platform.openai.com/docs/guides/production-best-practices/api-keys).

+#### Running the Project

 To run the project locally, clone the repository.
 Then, open two terminals.

 In the first terminal, navigate to the `client` folder and run `npm install` to install the dependencies.
 Then, run `npm run dev` to start the React app.